Mastering Chart of Accounts Management in Japan

 Code lengths, ranges, reserved Japan blocks

 Japanese COA structures typically feature 4- to 6-digit account numbers, with reserved series for statutory purposes and future expansion.
-Deloitte and PwC recommend assigning specific code blocks for Japan-only requirements such as social insurance, special reserves, or fixed asset categories, simplifying audits and regulatory updates.
+Deloitte and PwC recommend assigning specific code blocks for Japan-only requirements such as social insurance, special reserves, or fixed asset categories and depreciation methods, simplifying audits and regulatory updates.
 This approach is especially useful for companies operating across multiple entities or industries.
 Reserved code ranges aid detailed tracking, ease system upgrades, and strengthen access controls, supporting compliance and operational flexibility alike.

 Employer health, pension, employment insurance